-The UNC Charlotte public health program (the MSPH and BSPH degree programs) and the planned PhD in Public Health Sciences have clearly articulated mission and value statements and commensurate instructional, research, and service objectives embodied in student learning outcomes and related structural and process objectives.
+The UNC Charlotte Public Health Programs (the MSPH, BSPH, and PhD degree programs) has a clearly articulated mission and value statements and commensurate instructional, research, service, and diversity objectives embodied in student learning outcomes and related objectives.

-A governance body provides oversight and leadership of the public health program to ensure coordinated growth in the program's offerings and administration.
+A governance body provides oversight and leadership of the public health programs to ensure coordinated growth in the Program's offerings and administration.
 Change and growth are occurring at an increasing pace.

-The public health program's objectives are measurable.
+The Public Health Programs objectives are measurable.

-The public health program collects information in an organized fashion for effective monitoring and evaluation.
+The Public Health Programs collects information in an organized fashion for effective monitoring and evaluation.